What is New Student Orientation?

 Orientation is a time for students to learn about the school’s policies and procedures, meet with advisors, and get acclimated to the campus.

-It allows students to connect with other students and faculty members, learn about available resources on campus, and receive support as they begin their college journey.
+It allows students to connect with other students and faculty members, learn about available resources on campus, and receive support as they begin their college journey, transitioning from their initial interactions with the admissions office.

 Attending orientation is crucial for new students transitioning from a community college to a four-year university.